bibrikthesorcerer/calculator-sakhovsky-il/README.md

 ### SAT-11

 The following changes have been made:
-- python in the Makefile has been replaced with python3 for compatibility with Ubuntu
+- python in the Makefile has been replaced with python3 for compatibility with Ubuntu.
-- Fixed a bug when parsing float_mode from a POST request sent to the server
+- Fixed a bug when parsing float_mode from a POST request sent to the server.
-- Fixed an error when processing arithmetic expressions ending with an operation
+- Fixed an error when processing arithmetic expressions ending with an operation.

 ### SAT-12